yaboiteedoh/tsql-yaboiteedoh/README.md

 A Python Environment Database Module Generator

 <h2>Installation</h2>
-to install, use the command
+to install, use the command:
 ```

 $ pip install tsql-yaboiteedoh

 ```
 in bash

 <h2>Usage</h2>
-the bash command
+the bash command:
 ```

 $ tsql

 ```
 Runs the application in the current directory, allowing you to search it for valid configuration files or generate a new database where you are